haydfree/swaystatus/README.md

 # swaystatus

-A lightweight yet feature-rich status bar for i3bar or swaybar.
+Swaystatus is a lightweight yet feature-rich status bar for i3 or sway.
+Thanks to @NobodyXu for making this awesome project.

 ![screenshot]